thachkse/midterm-GAN/README.md

 2. `SRResNet.ipynb` is used to train the SRGAN model.
 The model is trained using the Cat vs. Dog dataset, which is imported via the `td_load()` function.
 The dataset structure is altered as such: .
 The training is expected to run for 150 epochs / iterations.
 This notebook corresponds with **Part 2**.

-3. `Train-Compare.ipynb` is used to train *Model B*.
+3. `compare-models.ipynb` is used to train *Model B*.
 Model B utilizes the SRGAN images to train a binary classifier.
 This training will use the same model in `Model A`.
 After training the model, the performance of `Model A` is compared to `Model B`.
 This notebook corresponds with **Part 3**.

 ### Actual Colab scripts